 The problem is that this optimum should be established for each Stock Keeping Unit (SKU, or “bin”) on its own, and in a large plant there may be up to 100,000 SKU’s.
 Applying a general rule to all SKU’s is risky.

 There are many approaches to reducing inventory, but the wrong way (and in our observation, the most common way) is to eliminate, without analysis, those SKU’s that have not seen any movement for some time, perhaps 5 years.
-As mentioned elsewhere, this is exactly the logical equivalent of eliminating fire extinguishers that have not been used for a long time and has the same result – it creates a high level of risk.
+As mentioned elsewhere, this is exactly the logical equivalent of eliminating fire extinguishers or smoke alarms that have not been used for a long time and has the same result – it creates a high level of risk.
 This approach will eliminate many protective devices, such as fuses and shear pins, that have a very short “failure development period” and which, of course, may be needed in an emergency.
 The reason that this approach is commonly taken, is that it is easy.
 The “system” will tell you which SKU’s have not seen recent activity.

 It is equally illogical to reduce all re-order quantities without understanding the consequences.
 For example, one company decided to reduce all order quantities to one unit, which, of course, created problems when replacing V-belts which were used in sets, or replacing fuses in a 3-phase circuit.